mickeyhunu/team4-mosquitto/README.md

 [Installation](https://www.notion.so/1d50eee57be542fd8435cf5088dd9936#ce40c0ed5b9845f29710f1d97575e3ab)

 ### Configuration
-To use MQTT in C#, You need to specify HOST, PORT, PATH and TOPIC
+To use MQTT in C#, you would need to specify HOST, PORT, PATH and TOPIC.
-Below shows you how I configurated in this Project
+Below shows how I did for this Project.

 ```C#
 int mqttport = Int32.Parse(edgeConfigResult.MqttBrokerPort);